 "The Trustees are immensely saddened by our community's recent loss.
 Gerry was able to shape each of our 11 schools with his influential leadership and unwavering values.
 He dedicated his life career to serving children and to improving education in Norfolk.
 His passionate nature and his successful vision will be remembered by all those who were taught and led by him, and by all of us who worked alongside him."

 - John Smith, Chair of Trustees

 Before becoming CEO of The Wensum Trust, Gerry had served as Headteacher at Hellesdon High School for eleven years.
-His successor, Mike Earl, says "From the very start of his career, Gerry had a vision of what a school should be and anyone who worked with him needed to be prepared for the journey ahead.
+His successor at HHS, Mike Earl, says "From the very start of his career, Gerry had a vision of what a school should be and anyone who worked with him needed to be prepared for the journey ahead.
 At the core of this vision was something he would regularly remind us of – if it wasn’t good enough for our own children, then it wasn’t good enough for our students.
 I believe Gerry lived by this mantra and that, in a way, this epitomised his belief in family, faith and education.
 It was what drove him to ensure that every single student had an equal opportunity, no matter where their journey began."

 On the 15th of November 2021, the flags of Gerry's favourite teams (Arsenal F.C. and the England Rubgy team), could be seen flying at half-mast outside Hellesdon High School, as hundreds of family members, friends and colleagues gathered for the funeral at St George's Catholic Church in Norwich to celebrate his life.

 Gerry's close friend and colleague, John Pinnington (previous Headteacher at Notre Dame High School), managed to sum Gerry up perfectly in his moving eulogy: "He had a huge bear hug and the loudest guffaw in East Anglia...
 But the most important thing I can say about Gerry is that he loved his family as much as anyone I know."